Valtteri Bottas

 Bottas has achieved race wins, pole positions, fastest laps and podiums in Formula One.
-He holds the Formula One record for the most career points without a World Drivers' Championship.
+He is the driver with the second most career points without a World Drivers' Championship.

 Early life

 Valtteri Viktor Bottas was born on 28 August 1989 in Nastola, Finland, to Rauno Bottas and Marianne Välimaa.
 His father owns a small cleaning company, and his mother is an undertaker.
 Bottas studied automotive engineering in a vocational school in Heinola and graduated as an auto mechanic.
 He completed mandatory military service in the Finnish Defence Forces Sports School in Lahti.
 His military rank is lance corporal.

 Junior racing career

 Karting

 Bottas's interest in motorsport was sparked at the age of six by a chance visit to a karting event that he had seen advertised at his local supermarket while shopping with his grandfather.
 His racing hero while growing up was compatriot Mika Häkkinen.

 Bottas finished eighth in the 2005 Karting World Cup for the P.D.B.
 Racing Team, using a Gillard chassis and Parilla engines.